NaitikSanas/Edge-CPU-8-bit-V2.0-For-FPGAs/README.md

 # Edge-CPU-8-bit-V2.0-For-FPGAs
-CPU edge is light weight general purpose Soft core processor for FPGAs with powerful 49 instructions can be clocked up to 70 MHz*. this is very early stage version with extermly limited functionalities. (limitations and Future Plans of development is mentioned in Last)
+CPU edge is light weight general purpose Soft core processor for FPGAs with powerful 49 instructions can be clocked up to 70 MHz*.

+This CPU was design only with goal of optimizing Clock cycles for each instructions to get realtime perfomance and High Throughput by utilizing Rising and falling edge of clock.
+IDCU is the most complex part of the edge CPU which controls all components of CPU by extracting Control set/timing information from single 8 bit instruction. and luckly almost all instructions in the edge CPU takes ~1-2 cycles where the Program counter pre-incremented on timing where the instruction can be loaded with no Stalls. stall is conditions where number of clocks CPU wasted in doing nothing.
+Stall do not occurs even in a Conditional Jump in this CPU.

+this is very early stage version with extermly limited functionalities. (limitations and Future Plans of development is mentioned in Last)
 # Features:
 2 bidirectional IO ports